 DAILY SUPPORTED READING

-All children from Years 2-6 have a time-tabled half hour daily Reciprocal Reading lesson.
-Comprehension skills develop through pupils’ experience of high-quality discussion with the teacher and their peers through Reciprocal Reading using a rich range of stories, poems and non-fiction.
+All children from Years 2-6 have a time-tabled daily Whole Class Reading lesson.
+Comprehension skills develop through pupils’ experience of high-quality discussion with the teacher and their peers through high quality text ranging from stories, poems to non-fiction.
 Children are exposed to texts with challenging or new vocabulary and words they would rarely hear or use in everyday speech.

 ENCOURAGING AN APPRECIATION AND LOVE OF READING AT HOME AND SCHOOL

 All St Luke's pupils from Nursery to Year 6 are encouraged to develop their love of reading.
 This is achieved through the positive promotion of reading both at school and home.
 All children are read to at least once daily and every class has access to a high quality, well- resourced book corner.
-Children have opportunities to visit the school library and some classes make regular visits to the Islington Library.
-Children take part in the Islington Reading Road Map Challenge every year and parents and children are encouraged to participate in the Summer Reading Challenge at their local library.
+Children have opportunities to visit the school library.
+Children take part in the Islington Reading Road Map Challenge every year and parents and children are encouraged to participate in the Winter and Summer Reading Challenges at their local library.
 Children are encouraged to read books both at school and home and are motivated by certificates celebrating reading milestones.

 Reading is high profile in the school and events such as World Book Day celebrate this positive reading culture.

 A team of reading volunteers from local partners and supporters read with children identified as benefiting from a reading mentor.
-Not only do the children receive reading support but they have quality ‘me time’ with an additional dedicated adult to explore topics that arise from their reading.
+In KS1 this involves Tutormate - an online platform that pairs corporate volunteers from all over the UK with disadvantaged children in KS1 who need reading practice.
+In KS2, we partner corporate reading volunteers with children who not only require reading support but will benefit from receiving quality ‘me time’ with an additional dedicated adult to explore topics that arise from their reading.

 For spelling we follow the No Nonsense spelling scheme because it supports the National Curriculum expectations and provides suitable teaching sequences and guidance.
 The scheme is easy to adapt into the Whole Book Approach teaching sequence.